 Anti-Bullying Awareness Week

 We wore odd socks on Monday 16th November for ‘Odd Socks Day’.
 It was a day to express ourselves and celebrate our individuality and what makes us all unique!
-‘Odd Sock Day’ starts off anti-bullying awareness week and across the week, the children are taking part in a range of activities in class linked to this.
+‘Odd Sock Day’ started off anti-bullying awareness week and across the week, the children took part in a range of activities in class linked to this.